top of page

 The adjective 'wily' has its etymological roots in Old English and Middle English.
 It is derived from the Old English word 'wil,' which meant 'clever' or 'cunning.'
 In Middle English, it evolved into 'wily' with the same sense of cleverness and cunning.
 The term 'wily' typically describes someone who is skilled at using deceit or manipulation to achieve their goals.
 Its etymology reflects its long-standing association with clever and shrewd behavior, often involving a degree of craftiness or guile to outsmart others.

-Quiz: Find the meaning of wily
+Quiz: Find the meaning of the adjective wily:

 Try Again!